 For your bathroom space, it could be as simple as investing in some cabinets or adding in a few baskets (more on that later), it depends on the size of your bathroom and what you're working with.
-But with what will essentially feel like extra bathroom space, there will simply be more time to chill out, – you may even be able to squeeze in a bath or two – so check out our bathroom storage ideas below (we have 23 and counting!) to get organised and make the most of your space.
+But with what will essentially feel like extra bathroom space, there will simply be more time to chill out, – you may even be able to squeeze in a bath or two – so check out our bathroom storage ideas below to get organized and make the most of your space.

 First, take time to purge your bathroom of unused products, before you decide what kind of simple storage and practical bathroom furniture you need.
 Whether you're designing a bathroom from scratch and are looking for ways to maximise space, or if you need stylish, but affordable options to suit a budget-friendly bathroom, there's heaps of ideas for bathroom storage to go around!

 1. Add an industrial vibe with locker style storage

 Bathroom storage really needn't mean storage pieces built specifically for bathrooms – so think outside the pick pieces that will bring in both style and storage space.

 An industrial style unit like this one isn't perfect for storing towels, toiletries and more.
 You can find loads of really similar pieces online in varying sizes, try places like Wayfair.
 You could also get out eBay or Etsy for an authentic, industrial unit (remember if the color isn't right for you, there's nothing a bit of spray paint can't cover.)

 When designing your bathroom, especially if floor space is at premium, incorporate some recessed shelves into your design.
 Recessed shelves are an unobtrusive way to store your bathroom essentials, plus they are usually going to be cheaper than a full-on built-in cabinet.
 Recessed shelves are usually built into a false wall so kill two birds with one stone and use the wall to cover up unsightly pipework too.